 Note that this process will erase the files on your external drive.
 Copy the files off the drive to back them up first, if necessary.

 Following this process should solve most of the disk recognition issues you’ll encounter.
-If a drive isn’t recognized by any computer you connect it to and never shows up in the Disk Management window, it’s probably dead.
+If a drive isn’t recognized by any computer you connect it to and never shows up in the Disk Management window, the drive is probably dead.

 Have you ever had to do any of the things here to fix an unrecognized external drive?
 Leave a comment and let us know what worked for you!